 It is important to note when reading older literature, that it is only since the WHO 2007 classification, that infiltration into brain parenchyma of an otherwise "benign" grade I tumour was sufficient to designate it a grade II tumour.
 As such, the incidence of grade II tumours increased to ~30% 1.

-Generally, It is not possible to confidently distinguish benign (WHO grade I) from atypical (WHO grade II) and anaplastic (WHO grade III) meningiomas on general morphology.
+Generally, it is impossible to confidently distinguish benign (WHO grade I) from atypical (WHO grade II) and anaplastic (WHO grade III) meningiomas based on general morphology.
 The most reliable feature is the presence of lower apparent diffusion coefficient values (reflecting higher cellularity) 3,4.

 Brain invasion, although by definition denoting at least a grade II tumour, is also surprisingly difficult to predict on MRI.